Chapter 15 Introduction to PowerPoint

 Insert and Modify Shapes

 When the user selects a shape, a crosshair pointer allows the user to draw the shape on the slide using the mouse or touchpad.
-Once the shape is created, the Shape Format tab appears on the Ribbon. and provides additional options to format the shape.
-More information on the Shape Format Tab will be provided in the next tab section.
+Once the shape is created, the Shape Format tab appears on the Ribbon and provides additional options to format the shape.
+More information on the Shape Format Tab will be provided in Chapter 16.

 Insert Icons and 3D Models